staxrip/staxrip/docs/_build/html/_sources/features.rst.txt

 With the help of a macro system script parameters can be changed with convenient GUI features like a resize slider and menu or a cropping dialog, due to the macro system the parameters can change at any time allowing much greater flexibility compared to a one dimensional and limiting one step after another approach.

-Over 60 up to date AviSynt and VapourSynth plugin are included and ready to use.
+Over 60 up to date AviSynth and VapourSynth plugin are included and ready to use.